 Since heat mapping is a representation of point distribution, it works best when there is a large number of point features, especially if their symbols overlap.
-When you have sparse distributions of points, consider drawing them with a different symbology option instead.
+When you have sparse distributions of points, consider drawing them by using an aggregation method instead.

 Heat map symbology displays the relative density of points as a dynamic raster visualization using a color scheme to indicate density values.
 Ideally, the color scheme is a smoothly varying set of colors, ranging from cool (sparse density of points) to hot (high density of points).
 The density definition, and therefore the color values, change as you zoom in and out.
 The density is calculated using the kernel density method, the same algorithm used by the Kernel Density geoprocessing tool.

 Each cell in the raster visualization has a value that represents relative density.
 This density is based on the feature count, but you can optionally choose a weight field to weight the density by an attribute.
 For example, the heat map symbology of point features representing apartment buildings can be weighted by the number of units in each building so that larger buildings have a greater contribution to the calculation of density.

 Constant and dynamic rendering

 There are two rendering methods to choose from:

 Constant method: The definition of density (how each color in the scheme relates to a density value) remains constant, regardless of map extent.
 The Constant method is useful to make accurate comparisons across different areas in the map as long as the map scale remains the same.
 This method is the default and matches the method used by ArcGIS Online.

 Heat map symbology of earthquakes shown for two different areas, at the same scale, using the Constant method.
 The density definition is constant, so the areas can be compared.